 Press the seam open.

-Press the folds as you pull the strip of fabric through the bias tape maker.
+Press the folded fabric on the ironing board as you pull the strip of fabric through the bias tape maker.
 One fold will be slightly smaller than the other fold.

 Fold the strip in half again and press with a hot steam iron.
-Notice how one edge is a little smaller than the other.
-Continue to press the entire strip.
+Notice how Fold the strip in half again and press with a hot steam iron.

 I don't know about you, but to me, there is something very comforting about ironing and creating yards and yards of bias tape.
 With some good music playing, I could seriously do this all day long.